Conformal Prediction Sets for Instance Segmentation: EXPERIMENTS

 \subsection{Results}

 \paragraph{What $\alpha, \tau$ are possible?} For each experiment, we minimized the target error rate $\alpha$ while maximizing IoU threshold $\tau$, subject to feasibility.
 To guide our choices, we plotted histograms of the maximum IoU achievable under any value of the tunable parameter $T$ for each experiment (Figure \ref{fig:calibration-iou-histograms}).
 This analysis revealed the inherent performance ceilings of the base models.
 For example, in the field delineation task, it was not possible to construct a 90\% confidence set for $\text{IoU} > 0.8$, because even when taking the best $T$ for each query, $>10\%$ of predictions had $\text{IoU} < 0.8$.
+(We note that choosing $\alpha$ and $\tau$ by inspecting calibration histograms is a form of double-dipping in the calibration data, albeit a mild one as we do not expect it to have a large effect on the empirical coverage in practice.
+To avoid this, a user could prespecify $\alpha$ and $\tau$; however, if the preselected $\alpha$ is too small for the preselected IoU threshold $\tau$, the algorithm would return an error message as it is unable to guarantee $(1-\alpha)$ coverage.)

 This feasibility analysis defines a Pareto frontier of achievable $(\alpha,\tau)$ pairs: decreasing $\alpha$ (tighter error guarantees) necessarily requires lowering $\tau$, and conversely, raising $\tau$ requires allowing larger $\alpha$.
 We use ($\alpha=0.2,\tau=0.7$) for fields, ($\alpha=0.2,\tau=0.75$) for cells, and ($\alpha=0.1,\tau=0.8$) for vehicles, choices that lie on the frontier and reflect the strictest feasible guarantees under the respective models (Table \ref{table:coverage}).
 Field delineation has the weakest guarantee, as it is the most ambiguous task among the three, while SAM vehicle segmentation has the strongest guarantee.
 Quantifying these ceilings shows how far current models are from reliability levels needed in practice, and it clarifies that conformal prediction can certify but not overcome the limits of the underlying model.